How to Grow Taller: Comprehensive Strategies and Techniques, Including Limb Lengthening Surgery, to Increase Height

 Epiphysiodesis

 This involves the insertion of metal staples into a long bone’s growth plate.
-Epiphysiodesis isn’t actually a technique to help you grow taller.
-It is intended to correct situations where a leg is growing longer than the other.
+Epiphysiodesis isn’t a technique to help you grow taller.
+It is intended to correct situations where one leg is growing longer than the other.

 The growth plate is restrained on both sides to prevent further development.
 With the growth in one leg restrained, the hope is that the shorter leg would, thus, be allowed enough time to grow and be equal to the longer one.